-The financial statements have been prepared under the historical cost convention, [modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value].
+The financial statements have been prepared under the historical cost convention, modified to include certain financial instruments at fair value.
 The principal accounting policies adopted are set out below.

-1.2 Turnover
+1.2 Turnover and revenue recognition

-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
+Turnover is recognised at the fair value of the consideration received or receivable for goods provided in the normal course of business and is shown net of VAT.
 The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.